GreenDog72/olcPixelGameEngine/README.md

 THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+# Switch Features
+New Key enumerations for Joycon buttons.
+Software emulated mouse, using the left thumbstick of the Joycons.
+Individual pixel sizes for Docked and Handheld mode.